Israeli PM Netanyahu says he will fight any sanctions on army battalions

 This is AI generated summarization, which may have errors.
 For context, always refer to the full article.

-JERUSALEM – Israeli Prime Minister Benjamin Netanyahu said on Sunday, April 21, he would fight against sanctions being imposed on any Israeli military units after media reported that Washington was planning such a step against a battalion for alleged rights violations.
+JERUSALEM – Israeli Prime Minister Benjamin Netanyahu said on Sunday, April 21, he would fight against sanctions being imposed on any Israeli military units for alleged rights violations, after media reports said Washington was planning such a step.

-On Saturday, April 20, Axios news site reported that Washington was planning to impose sanctions on Israel’s Netzah Yehuda battalion that has operated in the occupied West Bank.
-The Israeli military said it was not aware of any measures being taken.
+Axios news site on Saturday reported that Washington was planning to impose sanctions on Israel’s Netzah Yehuda battalion, which has operated in the occupied West Bank, though the Israeli military said it was not aware of any such measures.

+On Friday, the United States announced a series of sanctions linked to Israeli settlers in the West Bank, in the latest sign of growing US frustration with the policies of Netanyahu, whose coalition government relies on settler parties.

 “If anyone thinks they can impose sanctions on a unit of the IDF (Israel Defense Forces) – I will fight it with all my strength,” Netanyahu said in a statement.

+The incidents that were the subject of allegations took place in the West Bank and mostly occurred before Israel’s war with Hamas in Gaza began on October 7, the outlet said.

+Before the Gaza war, violence had already been on the rise in the West Bank, land that the Palestinians seek for a state, and it has risen since with frequent Israeli raids, Palestinian street attacks and settler rampages in Palestinian villages.

-The Israeli military said that Netzah Yehuda battalion is an active combat unit that operates according to the principles of international law.
+The Israeli military said the Netzah Yehuda battalion is an active combat unit that operates according to the principles of international law.

 Add a comment